MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 ```
 ## Run from source
 First of all the parameters of the experiment need to be decided in the file `total_config.json`:
 - `folder` is the first part of name of the folders that will contain all the result data from the experiment.
-The number of the folders that will be generated to store the results are indicated in `reps`.
+The number of the folders for each function indicated in `fiids` that will be generated to store the results are indicated in `reps`.
 - `optimizers` is the name of the algorithm used during the experiment.
 It can be chosen among `BO_sklearn`, `pyCMA`, `saasbo`, `EBO`, `EBO_B`, `linearPCABO`, `KPCABO`, `turbo1` and `turbom`.
 - `fiids` defines which funcions the algorithm has to optimize.
 It can be a single number or multiple numbers deparated by comma in the range of the 24 BBOB functions.
 - `iids` is the number of the problem instance, in the paper 0, 1, and 2 are performed.
 - `dims` is the dimension of the problem.
 - `reps` is the number of run repetitions with the same settings but number of seeds.
 Inside the folder containing the results a `config` folder will be generated containing reps-`.json` file, one for each repetitions.
 The number at the beginning of the `.json` file represents the number of seeds in the settings of that specific `.json` starting from 0 (ex.
 0.json stores the settings for running an experiment using 0 seed).
 There it will be possible to perform experiments till reps-1 seed through the `.json` files.
 - `lb` and `ub` are the lower bound and the upper bound of the design domain.
 In the paper they are fixed at -5 and 5.
-- `extra` containes extra text informations to store in the result folder.
+- `extra` contains extra text informations to store in the result folder.
 ### Execute repetitions in parallel using a cluster
 If a job scheduling system for Linux clusters is available, the batch script can be edited inside the file `gen_config.py`.
 After choosing the parameters and editing the batch script, a folder called `run_current_date_and_time` containing the folders with the result data and the `config` folder will be generated using the following command: